 - Manganese – 2 mg

-Ample researches were performed on men and women between the age of 26-87 years to interpret the effects of brown rice on health in a long term basis.
+Ample research was performed on men and women between the age of 26-87 years to interpret the effects of brown rice on health on a long-term basis.
 The execution of the experiment began when no one among the chosen people had diabetes.
 Careful continuous monitoring was done at regular intervals of two years to four to five years.
-The results conveyed that people who ate white rice increased the chances of developing type 2 diabetes.
-While the whole ate brown rice daily or thrice a week were found to curtail the risk of developing type 2 diabetes.
+The results conveyed that people who ate white rice increased their chances of developing type 2 diabetes.
+While the group that ate brown rice daily or thrice a week was found to curtail the risk of developing type 2 diabetes.